 As we all know, glaze defects are not all bad.
 Ceramic artists can use them to great effect on both pots and sculptures.
 Most are not safe for surfaces that come in contact with food, but as long as food surfaces are avoided, these glazes can be quite beautiful on a pot.

-In today’s post, Deanna Ranlett shares the results of layering a lichen glaze with a translucent base glaze. – Jennifer Harnetty, editor.
+In today’s post, Deanna Ranlett shares the results of layering a lichen glaze with a translucent base glaze, and best of all she provides the cone 6 glaze recipes! – Jennifer Poellot Harnetty, editor.

 Chances are, like me, you’ve relegated lichen, crackle, and crawl glazes to your special effects file, thinking of them as only to be used to create weird, snow-like, not-at-all-food-safe surfaces.
 We’re normally trying so hard to correct for glaze defects like crawling and crazing that we think, “why on earth would we want to achieve that?”
 Also, because of their food safety issues, many of us sideline these types of glazes for sculptural or decorative use only.
 For surfaces that don’t come into contact with food, these glazes are great for adding visual and physical textures.